janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 If you were able to deploy the example api, you can now create a script that acutally sends the data from the Raspberry Pi.

+The script requries the *bc* binary, install it with yum `sudo apt install bc`

 **/home/pi/sendTemperatureData.sh**

 ```sh